About Me

 For so few characters, my Twitter bio is right on the money due to long adjustments.

-- as of 2021/09/07
+- as of 2023-02-18

 Depending on your precise definition of millennial used, I'm either exactly in the middle or to the slightly younger side - born in 1990.
-My earliest news memories are the War in the Woods (Clayoquot Sound anti-logging protests), and Kim Campbell being Canada's first female prime minister - although I didn't expect her to be our only female prime minister almost 30 years later.
+My earliest news memories are the War in the Woods (Clayoquot Sound anti-logging protests), and Kim Campbell being Canada's first female prime minister - although I didn't expect her to be our only female prime minister 30 years later.

 # Work